whassani/objecta-labs/FINAL-PROJECT-STATUS.md

-# 🎉 AgentForge Project - Complete Status
+# 🎉 ObjectaLabs Project - Complete Status

 ## Overview

-AgentForge is **fully documented and ready for development** - a complete multi-tenant, cloud-native AI agent SaaS platform built with NestJS, TypeORM, and LangChain.js.
+ObjectaLabs is **fully documented and ready for development** - a complete multi-tenant, cloud-native AI agent SaaS platform built with NestJS, TypeORM, and LangChain.js.

 ---